 Van Leeuwen Bouw B.V. recognised €68M in construction revenue during FY2024 based on percentage-of-completion estimates prepared by project managers.
 The audit team tested 12 of 31 active projects (representing €44M of revenue) and found that 8 of 12 project stage assessments had no independent verification by the financial controller or quantity surveyor.
 The stage assessments for these 8 projects relied solely on the project manager’s estimate without supporting documentation such as surveyor reports or certified milestone completions.

-Documentation note: Record the population (31 active projects, €68M total), sample (12 projects, €44M), and exception rate (8/12) in the testing summary.
+Documentation note: Record the population (31 active projects, €68M total), sample size (12 projects, €44M), exception rate (8/12), and coverage ratio in the testing summary.
 Cross-reference to the substantive test working paper (WP ref: E.3.2).

 Criterion

 IFRS 15.39 requires revenue recognised over time to reflect the entity’s progress toward complete satisfaction of the performance obligation.
-IFRS 15.B14 through B19 specify that the output method (surveys of work performed, milestones reached) or input method must use reliable data.
+IFRS 15 .B14 through B19 specify that the output method (surveys of work performed, milestones reached) or input method must use reliable data.
 Van Leeuwen Bouw’s own project accounting policy (Section 4.2) requires quarterly sign-off by a quantity surveyor for all projects exceeding €500K.

 Cause